Web Analytics

 The transformerless circuit of this model also enhances the microphone’s ability to reproduce fast transients.
 It can capture even the sharpest sound sources, like snare drums or hi-hats.

 The heart of the AT4040 is its naturally sounding sound character.
-Some condenser microphones tend to color recordings or emphasize certain frequencies.
+Some condenser microphones tend to color recordings or emphasize specific frequencies.
 That’s great if you want that, but impractical if you want a clean sound.
 With its extra-thick diaphragm, the AT4040 accurately reproduces rap vocals without altering the sonic characteristics.

 The only real downside to using this microphone is its extremely high sensitivity.
 While this is advantageous for capturing even the smallest nuances of your rap, it is also extremely impractical if you don’t have a well-soundproofed recording room.

 And finally, the thing is still made in Japan.
-All in all, you will hardly find a better option for the price that can capture the details of your rap vocals and this Audio Technica microphone.
+All in all, you will hardly find a better option for the price that can capture the details of your rap vocals, and this Audio Technica microphone.

 AKG C414: Best Microphone under $800